NextCenturyCorporation/MCS/DEV.md

 ### Install the MCS Package and dependencies

-From the MCS root folder, install the editable package in your virtual environment so that local changes will reflect in the virtual environment.
-This will install the minimum dependencies to run MCS.
+From the MCS root folder, install the package in your virtual environment in editable mode (-e) so that local changes will automatically reflect in the virtual environment.

 ```
 python -m pip install -e .
 ```

 Additionally, install the packages included in the requirements file so that linting and documentation work.
+The requirements.txt file includes developer dependencies.

 ```
 python -m pip install -r requirements.txt